saucelabs/forwarder/local/monitoring/README.md

 ## Available dashboards

-- Forwarder dashboard have been added to Grafana
+- Forwarder dashboard has been added to Grafana
-  - Remember to set `prom_namespace` to the namespace you are using in your forwarder instance

 ## Accessing Monitoring Dashboards